 I saw the glow of the lit gnome about a block ahead and pulled over to park.
 I got out, snapped a few pictures as the sun was setting and headed into The Hopping Gnome.
 The place was very bright as the front of the building is all windows.
 There is a tiny bar to the right and seating to the left that extends further back until it butts up against a wall separating the brewery from the tap room.
 There were only two seats in the whole place and I grabbed the one at the bar.
 I ordered tasters of the 3 craft beers that they had on tap and began taking my notes.
 As I was drinking, the couple to my right asked what I was doing.
 I told them that I was writing for a beer blog in MN and that I was on a beercation.
 This is where that part about destiny comes in.
 I had detected the female’s accent and it was definitely latina.
 The male was white and sounded like he was a local.
 As we introduced ourselves, it turns out that Robert grew up here and Carolina is from South America.
 When she said South America, I became instantly curious and hopeful.

 You see, I was adopted from Medellin, Colombia when I was very young.
 I am 36 years old and since turning 30, I have had a growing desire to attempt to locate my birth mother and learn more about where I came from.
 It is something that is very scary and exciting all at the same time.
 When Carolina said South America, I was hoping that she might know something about Colombia, and maybe, in some magical twist of fate, even be from there.
 So, I asked where in South America she was from and she replied, “Armenia, Colombia.”
 My jaw almost hit the floor and I told her that I am adopted from Medellin.
 It turns out that Armenia is about four hours away from Medellin.
 Beer instantly became the furthest thing from my mind as our conversation turned to the circumstances of my adoption, what Colombia is really like and why I need to plan a trip to go down there.
 My soul swelled with excitement as I listened raptly to her explain the country where I was born.
 The interesting thing is that what she described was not what I grew up hearing.
-I always hear the tales of kidnappings and drug cartels.
+I always hear the tales of kidnappings, drug cartels, and how most of the people there were addicted to drugs and needed rehab assistance.
 I always believed that it was an incredibly dangerous place to travel.
 The fact of the matter is that Colombia has changed for the better.
 Carolina and Robert traveled there just last year and what they told me about made me think that a trip there was a very doable endeavor.
 I also learned that Carolina used to live in Minneapolis and works for Cargill.
 She has some friends in MN from Colombia and she said that she would connect me with them.